IddoSadeh/AP-CSA/_sources/APCSA/objects.md

 **Classes and Objects:**

-1. Create a class of your choice (e.g., `Book`, `VideoGameCharacter`) with at least five methods.
-Test your code by creating objects of the class and calling its methods.
+1. Create a class of your choice (e.g., `Book`, `VideoGameCharacter`) with at least five methods.Test your code by creating objects of the class and calling its methods.
 2. Add a default constructor to the class you created in the previous exercise.
 3. Add a method to your class that takes mathematical arguments and returns a calculated value.